 Let’s start with some background about the different types of Electromagnetic radiation.
-Electromagnetic radiation is a form of energy produced by various electromagnetic processes.
-There are two types of electromagnetic radiation, visible light and the invisible ones such as radio waves, infrared light and X-rays.
+Electromagnetic radiation energy is produced by various electromagnetic processes.
+There are two types of electromagnetic radiation, visible light and invisible ones such as radio waves, infrared light and X-rays.

 There are certain types of electromagnetic radiation that can be harmful to us.
-You may not be fully aware of it but on a daily basis, we use objects and appliances that give off such energy that may potentially be damaging to us.
-Examples of hazards of electromagnetic radiation of which could be cell phones, power lines and transformers.
-As we invent new wireless technologies we introduce future new hazards of electromagnetic radiation.
+You may not be fully aware of it but on a daily basis.
+But we use objects and appliances that give off such energy.
+This energy may potentially be damaging to us.
+Examples of hazards of electromagnetic radiation could be cell phones, power lines & transformers.
+As we invent new wireless technologies we introduce future new electromagnetic radiation hazards.

 Possible effects of EM Radiation exposure & Hazards of Electromagnetic Radiation

 Infrared is commonly emitted by heated objects.
-High levels of infrared emission could cause Glassblower’s cataract, which can be observed on welders who do not use tinted glasses when working.
-Common examples of objects that emit infrared are remote controls, thermal imaging cameras for medical purposes and night vision, burglar alarms, electric heaters, space telescopes and many more.
+High levels of infrared emission could cause Glassblower’s cataract.
+This can be observed on welders who do not use tinted glasses when working.
+Common examples of objects that emit infrared are:

 Ultraviolet is, of course, connected to sunlight.
 Overexposure to it can cause sunburn, cataracts, melanoma, wrinkles, freckles, liver spots and damage to the cornea.
-Other sources of ultraviolet radiation are tanning lamps and beds, arc welding, mercury vapour lamps, industrial processes, and medical and dental practices.
+Other sources of ultraviolet radiation may include the following:

 X-rays, as we know, are used for medical imaging and skin cancer treatment.
-However, exposure to this kind of radiation can damage or kill our cells, increase our risk of developing certain types of cancer such as myeloma and thyroid cancer, cause mutation and genetic damage, and even affect an unborn child.
+Yet, exposure to this kind of radiation can damage or kill our cells.
+Increase our risk of developing certain types of cancer such as myeloma and thyroid cancer.
+Cause mutation and genetic damage, and even affect an unborn child.